Steven Kelk's homepage

 Scornavacca,

 arxiv (11 feb 2013).
-Submitted.
+To appear in SIDMA (2015).

 - See also the accompanying software MPNet.